-The comparison with the 2015 submission sectoral estimates results in an average increase of 9.4% for the grassland category; in particular an average decrease of 14.8% in living biomass pool may be noted, due to the activity data updating and errors' correction.
-Slight deviation (-1.3% and -0.3%) are occurring in dead organic matter and soils pool, respectively; the soils deviation is due to the estimation of $CO_2$ emissions from organic soils in grassland, reported for the first time in the 2016 submission, while the remaining deviation are resulting from activity data updating and errors' correction.
+The comparison with the 2016 submission sectoral estimates results in an average51 decrease of 2% for the grassland category; in particular an average decrease of 14.0% in living biomass pool may be noted, due to the activity data updating and errors' correction.
+Slight deviation (0.4%) is occurring in soils pool, resulting from activity data updating and errors' correction.